nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Miscellaneous tasks

- * Make the "tool" parameter for `ExploreGroup` one of the options in the options object, and have it default to Cayley diagram.
-Users will often just want to call `ExploreGroup` rather than the more wordy `ExploreCayleyDiagram`.
  * Add a feature to Group Explorer so that if it is displaying a group that was loaded from `waitForMessage` with an explicit multiplication table, it will let the user search for that group in the built-in GE